 The BCMA recognizes a number of individuals and organizations each year for their service and excellence within the sector.
-To view the award categories and descriptions, please click here.
+To view the full award categories and descriptions, please click here.

 The work being recognized by an Award may have been done as volunteer service or undertaken for remuneration.
 Nominees need not be members of the BCMA.